djberg96/sctp-socket/README.md

 ## Known Issues

-Currently this has only been developed and tested on Linux.
+Currently this has only been developed and tested on Linux and BSD.
 Other platforms will probably only be supported via community contributions.

 The sendv and recvv methods may not be available.
 Use the sendmsg and recvmsg methods instead.